scalr-cookbooks/rackspace_timezone/README.md

 Thanks to:

 * James Harton, for launching the timezone cookbook
-* Elan Ruusamäe, for PLD support
+* Larry Gilbert for the timezone-ii cookbook
-* Mike Conigliaro, for bringing testing up to date
 * "fraD00r4", for RHEL/CentOS support